 - The housing market.
 Many of the solar installations are aesthetically unattractive, in part because they are attached on top of the roof and do not blend in architecturally.
 This appearance could affect marketability for consumers concerned about aesthetics.
 Native advertising abounds suggesting that solar panels add value to your home and a recent study described in a major newspaper adds credence to the suggestion.
 That said, others who study energy for a living are not convinced.
 Here is another article in a major magazine that paints an entirely different picture.

 As the solar energy market evolves, it is unknown whether mortgage companies and appraisers will give full credit for the cost of solar panels in both resales and new construction.
 The vast majority of appraisers today have limited experience with solar as there are so few comparable sales.
-If half-a-million homes have solar power, that number represents less than one percent of all detached single family homes in the U.S. Here is a link to an online discussion on solar energy in an appraisers forum.
+Only three percent of detached single family homes in the U.S have solar power.

 It is possible the consumer will face buying a lesser house if they favor solar when financing the purchase of their home.
 Whether or not consumers of existing homes and custom homes will make that choice is unclear, but if their choosing is for solar, their home may be competing with larger non-solar property in the marketplace upon resale.
 Selling a solar home may be more difficult in the future.

 It is also possible that over time, production costs will come down, energy costs will go up, government subsidies will continue indefinitely, and as the solar price difference narrows, more consumers will accept the higher installation costs.